colfio/colfio-vanillajs/README.md

 ![Speed Driver](./docs/speed_driver.png)

 ### Bubble Shooter
-- a clone of Bubble Shooter game
+- a clone of the Bubble Shooter game
-- the aim is to collect as many points as possible.
-To get points you need to destroy the colored bubbles.
-In order to burst those bubbles you need to row/connect at least three bubbles of the same color.
+- the goal is to collect as many points as possible.
+To get the points, you need to destroy the colored bubbles.
+In order to burst those bubbles, you need to connect at least three bubbles of the same color.

 ![Bubble Shooter](./docs/bubble_shooter.jpg)